Meghan E. Leonard

 Leonard, Meghan E. 2014.
 “Elections and Decision-Making on State High Courts: Examining Legitimacy and Judicial Review” Justice System Journal 35(1) 45-61.

-Consensus and Cooperation on State Supreme Courts: http://unc.live/1Uuygw9
+Replication Data for: Consensus and Cooperation on State Supreme Courts (SPPQ 2014)

 Proudly powered by Weebly